 Should I jump ahead or should I consolidate before proceeding?

-Regardless of your mathematics background, you will likely have a choice of either moving on to the next course or taking the time to master earlier material.
+Regardless of your mathematics background, you can usually either move on to the next course or take the time to master earlier material.
 Factors that could influence your decision are your confidence level, the intensity of your schedule, and your academic goals.

 Should I take Math 30 or a flavor of Math 31?

 There are three ways to experience multivariable calculus at Pomona College.
-You can take the regular multivariable calculus course (Math 32) and later follow it with Linear Algebra (Math 60).
-If you are interested in the life sciences or if you want a fast track to Mathematical Modeling, then you can take Math 32S (followed by Differential Equations and Mathematical Modeling).
-Finally, if you are planning to take a substantial number of Math courses, you are advised to take Linear Algebra (Math 60) followed by Vector Calculus (Math 67---a multivariable calculus class with a linear algebra prerequisite).
+You can take Math 32, the regular multivariable calculus course, and follow it with Math 60, Linear Algebra.
+If you are interested in using mathematics to solve real-world problems or if you are keen to learn more about applied mathematics, then you can take Math 32S followed by Math 102 (Differential Equations) and Math 183 (Mathematical Modeling), relegating Math 60 to a later time.
+Finally, if you are planning to take a substantial number of Math courses, say towards a major, you may want to start with Math 60 (Linear Algebra) followed by Math 67 (Vector Calculus---a multivariable calculus class with a linear algebra prerequisite).

 Math 1 (Math, Philosophy, and the Real World) has high school algebra and geometry as prerequisites, and combines historical, mathematical, and philosophical readings.
-The class is an exciting option for the students of the humanities, and any student who wants to put mathematics in a humanistic context.
-Math 1 is taught at Pomona every other spring
+The class is an exciting option for students of the humanities, and any student who wants to put mathematics in a humanistic context.
+Math 1 is taught at Pomona and Pitzer in different years.